geoffreykithuku/skills-github-pages/index.md

 Hello, world!
-I'm Geoffrey Kithuku, a recent software engineering graduate and junior developer.
+I'm Geoffrey Kithuku, a junior developer.
 This is my portfolio where I showcase my projects and share my thoughts on various topics related to software development.

 ## About Me